 Political Theory Human rights Democratic theory Democracy and Democratisation Ideology Liberalism Public Sphere Democracy and Democratic Theory Norms, legitimacy and justification

-I am a first year DPhil student in political theory, supervised by Professor Lois McNay.
-My research interests centre on democratic deliberation, justification, secularism and religious pluralism.
+I am a final year doctoral candidate in political theory, supervised by Professor Lois McNay.

-Prior to my doctoral research I completed an MPhil in Political Theory at the University of Oxford and a BA (Hons) at the University of Melbourne, where I majored in History and Russian Language.
+Prior to commencing my doctorate I completed an MPhil in Political Theory at the University of Oxford and a BA (Hons) at the University of Melbourne, where I double majored in History and Russian Language.

-I have worked in an array of areas outside of academia.
-Before coming to Oxford I worked as a policy researcher in Brussels and the Balkans, with a focus on the Balkans as a transit route for forced migration flows to Europe and on the conditions prevailing in reception and detention centres throughout the region.
+Before coming to Oxford I worked as a policy and field researcher in Brussels and the Balkans, with a focus on the latter as a transit route for forced migration flows to Europe and on the conditions prevailing in reception and detention centres throughout the region.

 2011 Brian Fitzpatrick Prize for Best Thesis in Australian History, University of Melbourne

 - ‘Nostra Aetate and the Call to Dialogue,’ Dharmaram Journals - Asian Horizons 8 (September 2014): 553-568.

 - “From Back Door to Front Door: Forced Migration Routes from Macedonia to Croatia,” Jesuit Refugee Service Europe (2013).

 - “The EU’s Dysfunctional Asylum System,” The Interpreter, The Lowy Institute for International Policy (2013).